 Speak with an Experienced Nursing Home Abuse Attorney in Chicago Now

-The Kryder Law Group takes corrective action to ensure independent living and nursing home facilities are held accountable for abusive behaviors.
+The Kryder Law Group takes corrective action to ensure independent living and Illinois nursing homes are held accountable for abusive behaviors.
 We are an experienced Chicago personal injury law firm with a track record of positive settlement results for our clients.

-Do not hesitate to contact us for a free consultation if you feel you, a loved, or an elderly family member has suffered abuse or some form of neglect.
-Let’s talk about your case, it’s free!
+Do not hesitate to contact us for a free consultation if you feel you, a loved, or an elderly family member has suffered from nursing home negligence or abuse.
+Let’s talk about your case, it’s free.